A Comprehensive Guide to CCPA (California Consumer Privacy Act) & GDPR Compliance for Shopify Store Owners

 The California Consumer Privacy Act (CCPA) is a law that was passed by the state of California in 2018.
 The CCPA went into effect on January 1, 2020.
 The CCPA gives individuals the right to know what personal information is being collected about them, the right to have their personal information deleted, and the right to opt-out of the sale of their personal information.

-CCPA requirements apply to any organisation that processes and stores the data of California residents.
-This includes organisations that are based outside California, as long as they process and store the data of California residents.
+CCPA requirements apply to any organization that processes and stores the data of California residents.
+This includes organizations that are based outside California, as long as they process and store the data of California residents.

 So, what is the difference between GDPR and CCPA?
 GDPR and CCPA differentiate in a number of important ways.
 Here is a GDPR CCPA comparison:

-- GDPR applies to any organisation that processes and stores the data of customers based in the EU, regardless of where the organisation is located.
-CCPA only applies to organisations that process the data of people who legally reside in the state of California.
+- GDPR applies to any organization that processes and stores the data of customers based in the EU, regardless of where the organization is located.
+CCPA only applies to organizations that process the data of people who legally reside in the state of California.

-- GDPR requires organisations to get explicit consent from individuals before collecting, using or sharing their personal data.
-CCPA does not require organisations to get consent from individuals before collecting, using, or sharing their personal data but it does provide them with the option to “opt-out”.
+- GDPR requires organizations to get explicit consent from individuals before collecting, using or sharing their personal data.
+CCPA does not require organizations to get consent from individuals before collecting, using, or sharing their personal data but it does provide them with the option to “opt-out”.